Jose C. Abriol: As a translator

-As a priest
+Priesthood

 Apart from being rector of the Manila Cathedral and chancellor for the Archdiocese of Manila from 1962 to 1975, Abriol served as parish priest for the parishes of St. Michael the Archangel at Jala-Jala, Rizal (1947–1951), of San Rafael, Balut, Tondo in Manila (1951–1962), and of the Minor Basilica of the Black Nazarene at Quiapo, Manila (1976–1993).
 He was also a member of the Manila Archdiocesan Commission for the Conservation of the Patrimony of the Art and History of the Church, from 1993 through 1999.
 He was the Vicar General for the Archdiocese of Manila for 38 years from 1965 to July 2003.
 He was also the first director of Manila's Archdiocese Museum which houses his own "personal collections and church treasures" formerly safeguarded inside a bank vault.

 While serving as a parish priest at the Basilica of the Black Nazarene in Quiapo, Manila, Abriol established the St. Peter’s Men Society, a group that "defended Catholicism in Plaza Miranda against anti-Catholics and employed radio technology to communicate and explain the Biblical foundation of the Catholic faith" to the Filipino people.
 Abriol did not retire from the priesthood, nor from his translation and research activities, when he reached the mandatory age of 75.
 He died of cardiac arrest at the Cardinal Santos Memorial Hospital on July 6, 2003.
 His wake was held at the Arzobispado de Manila (the Archbishopric of Manila) inside Intramuros, while the requiem mass was held on July 10, 2003, at the Manila Cathedral, with Cardinal Jaime Sin as the main celebrant of the Mass.
 Abriol was the friend and confessor of Cardinal Sin.
 He was interred in the burial plot of the Archdiocese of Manila in La Loma Cemetery.

 Awards and recognitions

 In the Philippines

 In the Philippines, Abriol received the Gawad Bukas Palad (literally, the "Open Palm [ of the hand ] Award") in 1999 from the Ateneo de Manila University, the Outstanding Manilan Award in 2000 from the government of the City of Manila, and the Gawad ng Pagkilala (or "Recognition Award") in 2000 from the Commission on the Filipino Language (formerly known as the National Language Institute) of the Philippines for the "propagation and development of the Filipino language".

-On October 3, 1999, Abriol – then 81 years old – also became a recipient of the Ten Outstanding Elderly of the Philippines Award (known in the Philippines as Sampung Ulirang Nakatatanda) because of his religious work and writings that were offered "for the use and edification of the ordinary faithful".
-The award was given to Abriol at St. Paul’s College in Quezon City.
+On October 3, 1999, Abriol – then 81 years old – also became a recipient of the Ten Outstanding Elderly of the Philippines Award (Sampung Ulirang Nakatatanda) for his religious work and writings that were offered "for the use and edification of the ordinary faithful".
+The award was given to Abriol at St. Paul’s College - Quezon City.